mcmahon-lab/cim-optimizer/docs/index.rst

-.. cim-optimizer-local documentation master file, created by sphinx-quickstart on Tue Nov  1 17:16:19 2022.
+.. cim-optimizer-local documentation main file, created by sphinx-quickstart on Tue Nov  1 17:16:19 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.